omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 The C++ source editor provides the usual features of Eclipse-based text editors, such as syntax highlighting, clipboard cut/copy/paste, unlimited undo/redo, folding, find/replace and incremental search.

-The IDE scans and indexes the C++ files in your project in the background, and provides navigation and code analysis features on top of that knowledge; this database is kept up to date as you edit the source.
+The IDE scans and indexes the C++ files in your project in the background and provides navigation and code analysis features on top of that knowledge; this database is kept up to date as you edit the source.

 Basic Functions